theghostbel/theghostbel/README.md

 ## Hi there 👋!
 ### I am Victor Rusakovich, client-side developer from Minsk, Belarus

-* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,172 days 📅, 5,036 Mars sols 🔴, 5,172 mayfly lifespans 🦋!<!--WORK RANGE:END-->)
+* 🔭 I’m currently working at [GP Solutions](https://gpsolutions.com/) (since August 2011<!--WORK RANGE:START-->, which is 5,173 days 📅, 175 lunar months 🌙, 99 dog years equivalent 🐕!<!--WORK RANGE:END-->)
 * 🌱 I’m currently learning JavaScript
 * 📫 nemiga@gmail.com (please, no spam)
 * [LinkedIn](https://www.linkedin.com/in/theghost/)
-* ⚡ Fun fact: <!--FUN FACT:START-->Benjamin Franklin was the fifth in a series of the youngest son of the youngest son.<!--FUN FACT:END-->
+* ⚡ Fun fact: <!--FUN FACT:START-->The shape of plant collenchyma’s cells and the shape of the bubbles in beer foam are the same - they are orthotetrachidecahedrons.<!--FUN FACT:END-->

 ### FrontEnd conferences and me